Ayotzinapa Rural Normal School

-Raúl Isidro Burgos Rural Teachers’ College, best known as Ayotzinapa Rural Teachers’ College, is a men’s normal college, located in the municipality of Tixtla, Guerrero, Mexico.
-It is part of the rural teacher's school system that was created as part of an ambitious mass education plan implemented by the state in the 1920s.
-Moisés Sáenz was the head of the Secretariat of Public Education at the time of the college's creation.
-The project for rural teachers' colleges had a strong component of social transformation, which has made it a hotbed for social movements.
-In that sense, Ayotzinapa Rural Teachers’ College is of high importance to because it is where important figures like Lucio Cabañas Barrientos and Genaro Vázquez Rojas were educated and later on were the ones to lead important guerrilla movements in the state of Guerrero during the 20th century.
+Raúl Isidro Burgos Rural Normal School, commonly known as the Ayotzinapa Rural Normal School, is a men's normal school, located in the municipality of Tixtla, Guerrero, Mexico.
+The school is part of the rural teacher's education system that was created as part of an ambitious mass education plan implemented by the state in the 1920s.
+Moisés Sáenz was the head of the Secretariat of Public Education at the time of the school's creation.
+The project for rural teachers' normal schools had a strong component of social transformation, which has made it a hotbed for social movements.
+In that sense, Ayotzinapa Rural Normal School is where important figures such as Lucio Cabañas Barrientos and Genaro Vázquez Rojas were educated and later on led important guerrilla movements in the state of Guerrero during the 20th century.

 Education

-The Rural Isidro Burgos Teachers’ College offers licensing to students that want to work in the elementary education system.
-The college is regulated by the educational standards that rule the state of Guerrero and in all of Mexico.
+The Rural Isidro Burgos Rural Normal School offers licensing to students that want to work in the elementary education system.
+The school is regulated by the educational standards that rule the state of Guerrero and in all of Mexico.
 According to a survey made by the State's Secretariat of Public Education of Guerrero, in Ayotzinapa there were 532 students, served by 6 Technical Support workers.
 The students are all male.
 The students come primarily from poor families that live in areas with the lowest human development indexes in Mexico and areas with a high illiteracy rate.

 History

-Ayotzinapa Rural Teachers’ College was founded in 1926 by the Secretariat of Public Education in Mexico, directed by Moisés Sáenz.
-These colleges were based on the ideals of taking education to smaller towns, an idea proposed by José Vasconcelos, the Mexican Secretary of Education at the time.
+Ayotzinapa Rural Normal School was founded in 1926 by the Secretariat of Public Education in Mexico, directed by Moisés Sáenz.
+These normal schools were based on the ideals of taking education to smaller towns, an idea proposed by José Vasconcelos, the Mexican Secretary of Education at the time.

-Some of the notable former students of Ayotzinapa Rural Teachers’ College include Lucio Cabañas Barrientos, Genaro Vázquez Rojas and Othón Salazar.
+Some of the notable former students of Ayotzinapa Rural Normal School include Lucio Cabañas Barrientos, Genaro Vázquez Rojas and Othón Salazar.
 Cabañas was a leader of the Party of the Poor, a guerrilla organization with a notable presence in the southeast of Guerrero.

-Because of this history of social leaders, Ayotzinapa Teachers’ College is considered a hotbed for guerrilla conflict.
+Ayotzinapa Rural Normal School's history of educating social leaders has led to its reputation as a hotbed for guerrilla conflict.
 Every year normalista students went to Guerrero's capital city Chilpancingo, to voice their demands to the government in protests and demonstrations.
-They sought changes in their institution, including in the budget for students’ on-campus living.
+They sought changes in their institution, including in the budget for students' on-campus living.